6 Of Adelaide’s Most Instagram-Friendly Cafes

 Adelaide is buzzing right now – and Instagram is taking notice.
 Known for vineyard-dotted hills that spill into the sea, an enviable foodie culture, and more recently, a renaissance, this city is totally on trend.

 If you like your breakfast for lunch and succulents for your coffee dates, here are six cafes you should know about, from one ‘gramming aficionado to another.

 On a leafy, unassuming street in suburban Stepney, you’ll find a haven of nourishment.
 The interior styling is on point, the coffee is strong, and the staff are sweet.

-Run by aunty/niece duo Tina and Katie (who always greet me by name), The Nourish’d Kitchen ask you to think of them as your very own food PA – making it uncomplicated to eat healthy, and locally-sourced, seasonal fare.
+Run by aunty/niece duo Tina and Katie, staff at The Nourish’d Kitchen ask you to think of them as your very own food PA – making it uncomplicated to eat healthy, locally-sourced, seasonal fare.
 Step inside real-life Pinterest, and line up for a serve of radiance.

 Where: 3 Ann Street, Stepney

 If Penny University actually took enrolments, I’d graduate with a Masters.
 But, in all seriousness, this place – nestled in Adelaide’s East End Precinct – is a goodie.
 The vibe is equal parts kitsch, hipster and cosy, the staff are rad, and fresh blooms are placed on tables just so.
 You’ll want to photograph this place, inside and out.

 If happiness is a yellow cup, then this establishment is like walking into pure sunshine.
 La Moka is an Italian-inspired cafe and aperitivo bar, and is on-trend without trying too hard.
 Short blacks are happily served alongside Campari, and we’re kinda into it.